12 best ramen substitute choices | Vegan and gluten-free options

-Chow mein noodles are also called Hong-Kong-Style pan-fried noodles.
-They are very thin and already par-cooked, so they’re also great for making stir-fries.
+Chow mein noodles are also called Hong Kong-style pan-fried noodles.
+They’re very thin and already par-cooked, so they’re also great for making stir-fries.

 When fried, the noodles become very crispy.
 However, if you’re out of ramen, you can boil them and use them as a substitute.

-Just be careful because they cook in under one minute, so you need to dip them into boiling water for about 50 seconds and then add them to the ramen broth.
+Just be careful because they cook in under 1 minute.
+So you need to dip them into boiling water for about 50 seconds and then add them to the ramen broth.

 Lo mein noodles

 Lo mein egg noodles are the thick alternative to chow mein.
-They are thicker than ramen noodles but have a similar savory taste.
+They’re thicker than ramen noodles but have a similar savory taste.

-These noodles take about 3 to 5 minutes to cook, and they taste great when left in ramen broth.
+These noodles take about 3 to 5 minutes to cook and taste great when left in ramen broth!

 The problem with spaghetti is that it’s a straight, long pasta without the classic savory flavor of ramen.

-When you cook the spaghetti, add one tablespoon of baking soda.
+When you cook spaghetti noodles, add 1 tablespoon of baking soda.
 This makes the pasta water alkaline and makes the pasta taste similar to ramen noodles.

-Sōmen (素麺,そうめん) is a type of long white Japanese noodle, and it is very similar to ramen.
+Sōmen (素麺,そうめん) is a type of long white Japanese noodle and is very similar to ramen.

-Like ramen, somen noodles are also made of wheat flour; however, they are thinner (about 1mm thickness), and they tend to stick together like angel hair pasta.
+Like ramen, somen noodles are also made of wheat flour; however, they’re thinner (about 1 mm in thickness) and they tend to stick together like angel hair pasta.

-Also, they are white in color, whereas ramen is yellowish.
+Also, they’re white in color, whereas ramen is yellowish.

-The reason why somen is one of the best Japanese ramen substitutes is that it is also air-dried and has a similar texture once added to ramen broth.
+The reason why somen is one of the best Japanese ramen substitutes is that it’s also air-dried and has a similar texture once added to ramen broth.